 Once you’ve got a sufficiently solid idea of what your injuries are, you can then pursue money from the defendant’s insurance company.

 What if the defendant doesn’t have enough insurance to cover my claim?

 If you’re lucky enough to have been following BenGlassLaw prior to your accident, you’re well versed in Under-Insured Motorist Coverage (UIM).
 If a defendant doesn’t have enough insurance, you can make a claim against your own policy.
 If you’ve bought enough to cover your claim, then you don’t have to worry.

 My health insurer sent me a letter about my Virginia accident case.
 Why do they care?

 As we said above, you should have your health insurer pay your medical bills.
 However, in some instances, they may have a right to be reimbursed for what it paid on your behalf IF you get money from the accident case.

-Keep in mind however: 1) the health insurer only gets paid what it pays out (generally health insurers get discounts for medical bills [so a $100 bill might only require $40 from a health insurer]; and 2) the health insurer helped you keep your finances stable for you to have time to pursure your auto case.
+Keep in mind however: 1) the health insurer only gets paid what it pays out (generally health insurers get discounts for medical bills [so a $100 bill might only require $40 from a health insurer], and 2) the health insurer helped you keep your finances stable for you to have time to pursue your auto case.
 What’s more, not all health insurers will ask for reimbursement in auto cases.